rxdu/tagpose/README.md

 After the above steps, you will have a directory sturcture like:

 - Workspace
+  - apriltag-pose
-  -
+    - src
       - pose
       - apriltag
       - eigen
     - build
     - README.md

 ## 4. Use Eclipse with the Project